YowSiaoKang/tp/docs/UserGuide.md

 Format: `assign INDEX d/ASSIGNMENTDETAILS a/AVAILABILITY`

-- Assigns the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+- Assigns the volunteer at the specified `INDEX`.
+The index refers to the index number shown in the displayed volunteer list.
 The index **must be a positive integer** 1, 2, 3, …​
 - Availability must be in the format of DD/MM/YYYY eg: `28/03/2024`
-- The person at the specified `INDEX` must be available on the `AVAILABILITY` entered.
+- The volunteer at the specified `INDEX` must be available on the `AVAILABILITY` entered.
-- Each person can only be assigned 1 volunteer activity per day.
+- Each volunteer can only be assigned 1 volunteer activity per day.
 - `ASSIGNMENTDETAILS` must be alpha-numeric and cannot be empty. eg: `Willing Hearts`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**